Episode 67: Every Night Ever

 The story, told breathlessly by the side of the road, red police lights sweeping round and round through the trees, went like this.

-And when a flying saucer came out of nowhere, just bam, there it was, in the middle of the road, glowing all red, you know, like they do.
+Just bam, there it was, in the middle of the road, glowing all red, you know, like they do.

 And there were these three little aliens, three little Martians or moonmen or Venusians, just skittering around.

-So the fellas jam on the brakes, and the spacemen scatter, but one of them goes the wrong way, and, you know, roadkill.
+So the fellas jam on the brakes and the spacemen scatter but one of them goes the wrong way and you know roadkill.

-Then the other two ran back into the saucer, and then the lights in the thing go from red to blue, and just zoom, the thing whizzed up and away.
+Then the other two ran back into the saucer and then the lights in the thing go from red to blue and just zoom the thing whizzed up and away.

 Officer Brown and his partner surveyed the scene.
+There was indeed one green alien looking thing.

-Big old crazy-looking eyes.
+Humanoid.
+Big old crazy looking eyes.

 And there were skid marks consistent with a truck stopping short to avoid striking an object in the road, like a deer or a down power line, or a box spring that fell off the back of a mattress truck, or an extraterrestrial.